brainfuljs/brainful/docs/blog/2025-04-22/index.md

 ### Defining the Method for Integration with HttpInterceptor

-Let's create the connect method, which will be used in the `HTTP interceptor` to handle requests and manage caching.
+Let's create the connect method, which will be used in the HTTP Interceptor to handle requests and manage caching.
-Inside the method, we define several variables:
-`key` — a unique key used for reading from and writing to the cache for this request.
-`isTypeSkip` — a boolean variable that stores the result of checking whether the request type is suitable for caching (for example, GET requests can be cached, while POST requests cannot).
-`cacheValue` — the current cached entry value, if it exists.

 ```ts title="src/core/http/http-cache.ts"
 @Injectable({